Oliver Wolcott: Death and legacy

 Wolcott died on December 1, 1797, in Litchfield, where he is interred at East Cemetery.
 Historian Ellsworth Grant remembers Wolcott's Revolutionary War efforts in stating that, "It is doubtful if any other official in Connecticut during this period carried so many public duties on his shoulders."

 Oliver Wolcott Jr., his son, served as Secretary of the Treasury under Presidents George Washington and John Adams and as governor of Connecticut.
 His descendants include Congregationalist minister Samuel Wolcott, D.D.; Edward O. Wolcott, a United States Senator from Denver; Anna Wolcott Vaile, who established the Wolcott School for Girls in Denver; ethnologist George Gibbs; chemist Oliver Wolcott Gibbs; Brigadier General Alfred Gibbs; and mountaineer Roger Wolcott Toll.

-The town of Wolcott, Connecticut, bears his name.
+The towns of Wolcott, Connecticut, and Wolcott, Vermont bear his name.
 In Torrington, Connecticut, there is a school named after him, The Oliver Wolcott Technical High School.
 His home in Litchfield was declared a National Historic Landmark in 1971.
 In 1798, Fort Washington on Goat Island in Newport, Rhode Island was renamed Fort Wolcott and was an active fortification until 1836; it later became the site of the United States Naval Torpedo Station.